Rosalind Nashashibi, View from a Train, 2023

 Signed and numbered by the artist

-To accompany her 2023 solo exhibition Hooks at Nottingham Contemporary, Rosalind Nashashibi created a new woodcut print.
+To accompany her 2023 solo exhibition Hooks at Nottingham Contemporary, Rosalind Nashashibi created this new woodcut print.

-This special edition, titled View from a Train, 2023, is a continuation of the seascapes featured in many of Nashashibi’s paintings, in which the picture frame is divided into three horizontal sections.
-In this case land, sea and sky; with two vertical elements.
-In this case curtains, but in other paintings they have also appeared as columns.
+This special edition is a continuation of the seascapes featured in many of Nashashibi’s paintings, in which the picture frame is divided into three horizontal sections.
+In this case the divide is between land, sea and sky; with two vertical elements, appearing as curtains in this work, but in other paintings they have also been seen as columns.

 In recent years, Nashashibi has had presentations at Documenta 14 (2017); fka Witte de With, Rotterdam (2018–19); Secession, Vienna (2019); and CAC Vilnius (2022).